 "How often does your cat throw up?
 Is it normally food, hairballs or bile?"

 This matters.
-A lot.
-If the cat rarely throws up but does so in your presence, you need to alert the parents immediately.
+If the cat rarely throws up but does so in your presence, many sitters alert the parents immediately.
 It could be something as normal as a hairball or having an off tummy one day but it also could be something very serious such as the beginning stages of pancreatitis, IBD or other gastrointestinal issues.

 "Do the cats have any favorite toys?"